The Beyond (1981 film): Plot

-Meanwhile, Liza's architect, Martin, visits the town library to inspect the hotel's blueprints.
-The blueprints reveal a large, unexplained space in the basement.
-Upon discovering this, Martin is knocked off his ladder by an unseen force, breaks his neck, and is paralyzed.
-As he lies helpless on the floor, spiders appear and eat him alive.
-Back at the hotel, Martha is cleaning the bathroom in Room 36 when Joe's animated corpse emerges from the bathtub water and kills her.
+Liza's architect, Martin, visits the town library to inspect the hotel's blueprints, which reveal an ample, unexplained space in the basement.
+Upon discovering this, he is knocked off his ladder by an unseen force, breaks his neck, and is paralyzed.
+As he lies helpless on the floor, tarantulas eat him alive.
+Back at the hotel, Martha is cleaning the bathroom in Room 36 when Joe's corpse emerges from the bathtub water and kills her.
 John breaks into the old house where Emily is supposed to live.
-It is abandoned, but he finds the Eibon and begins to read it, learning that the hotel is apparently one of the seven gates to hell.
+It is abandoned, but he finds the Eibon and begins to read it, learning that the hotel is one of the seven gates to hell.

-Emily is confronted in her home by the animated corpses of Schweick and the other recently deceased people.
-She commands Dicky to attack and although the dog chases away the undead, he next turns upon Emily, killing her.

-Liza enters the hotel basement once more and is attacked by an undead hotel worker.
-In her escape, she runs into John again at the hotel entrance.
-Upon investigating, there is no sign of the undead worker and Liza begins to question her own sanity.
-They drive to the hospital and find it deserted except for a Dr. Harris, Joe's daughter Jill, and a horde of the undead.
-Harris is killed by flying glass and John dispatches Jill when she transforms and attacks Liza.
+Emily is confronted in her home by the animated corpses of Schweick and the other recently deceased.
+She commands Dicky to attack.
+Although the dog chases away the undead, he next turns upon Emily, killing her.
+Meanwhile, Liza returns to the basement and is attacked by an undead worker.
+In her escape, she runs into John at the entrance.
+Upon investigating, there is no sign of the undead worker, and Liza begins questioning her sanity.
+The two drive to the hospital and find it deserted except for Dr. Harris, Joe's daughter Jill, and a horde of the undead.
+Harris is killed by flying glass, and John dispatches Jill when she transforms and attacks Liza.

-John and Liza escape down a staircase but discover they have once again arrived in the hotel basement.
-John notes how impossible the entire ordeal is, but has no choice other to accept it as real.
+John and Liza escape down a staircase but discover they have again arrived in the basement.
 They proceed through the flooded labyrinth and stumble into a wasteland—the same landscape in Schweick's painting.
-No matter which direction they turn, they find themselves back at their starting point.
-They are ultimately blinded just like Emily, and disappear.
+No matter where they turn, they return to their starting point.
+They are ultimately blinded, just like Emily, and disappear.